TheCodersRoom/Quotes/English/Quotes_English.md

 > Life is what happens when you're busy making other plans

 >If you want to be strong

->learn how to fight alone
+learn how to fight alone

->"Wake upto reality,nothing good ever happens in this world"

->"Follow the 20 minute rule"
+>The way to get started is to quit talking and begin doing. -